Ridley Scott's unrealised projects: Robin Hood sequels

-On April 4, 2010, Scott revealed his hopes of making a sequel to Robin Hood and more films after that.
+On April 4, 2010, Scott revealed his hopes of making a sequel to Robin Hood.
 On May 13, 2010, Russell Crowe expressed his desire to reprise his role as Robin Longstride/Robin Hood.
 However, plans for the sequel fell into development hell.

 The Wolf of Wall Street

-In July 2010, Warner Bros. had offered Scott the chance to direct The Wolf of Wall Street, with Leonardo DiCaprio playing the male lead, but Scott eventually abandoned the project and was later replaced by Martin Scorsese.
+In July 2010, Warner Bros. had offered Scott the chance to direct The Wolf of Wall Street, with Brad Pitt playing the male lead, but Scott eventually abandoned the project and was later replaced by Martin Scorsese.

 The Color of Lightning

-On 14 December 2010, Scott was set to direct and produce the film adaptation of Paulette Jiles's The Color of Lightning, from a script by Diana Ossana and James Schamus.
+On 14 December 2010, Scott was set to direct and produce the film adaptation of Paulette Jiles's The Color of Lightning, from a script by Diana Ossana and Larry McMurtry.
 However, plans for The Color of Lightning fell into development hell and its fate is unknown after the acquisition of 21st Century Fox by Disney was completed.